grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ###### Analysis

 A data frame with 116 posts and more than 14 000 comments constitutes a well of opportunities.
 For time and capacity reasons this project looked closer at three relevant posts (including their comments) to cover a certain variety in both argumentation and perspective.
 Further examples, however, would surely have broadened the range of displayed attitudes towards nurses.
 Nevertheless, the project developed a methodology for exploring the online nurse-hatred, both in terms of codes and analysis strategies.
-This methodology can be utilized further to analyze additional examples.
+This methodology can be utilized further to analyze a larger number of threads.

 ----